 Topical Ketamine for perimenopausal pain

-This is another option which gets to the heart of nerve pain.
+This is another option that gets to the heart of nerve pain.

 Essentially pain stuck in your nervous system.

-It's usually given with a anti-inflammatory and gabapentin (remember..to slow down activity in the nerves locally).
+It's usually given with an anti-inflammatory and gabapentin (remember..to slow down activity in the nerves locally).

 Red light therapy